Back to questions

 Amazon wants to maximize the number of items it can stock in a 500,000 square feet warehouse.
 It wants to stock as many prime items as possible, and afterwards use the remaining square footage to stock the most number of non-prime items.

-Write a SQL query to find the number of prime and non-prime items that can be stored in the 500,000 square feet warehouse.
-Output the item type and number of items to be stocked.
+Write a query to find the number of prime and non-prime items that can be stored in the 500,000 square feet warehouse.
+Output the item type with followed by and the maximum number of items that can be stocked.

 Column Name | Type |